Gertm/hardsub/README.md

 This project is basically "done" for me.
 It does the job and I'm happy with it.
 However, there are still more things to tinker with:

 ## Currently working on or thinking about implementing these things:
-- Adding functionality for this program to wait for files to be written to a folder and convert them when they are fully uploaded.
+- Adding functionality for this program to wait for files to be written to a directory and convert them when they are fully uploaded.
 - Searching for the intro part of the video and cutting it out of the hardsubbed file.
 This will require the user to create a couple of screenshots so the tool knows what to look for.